Wolves in the Walls

 This half term, the children will be studying the creation story and discovering what Christians can learn from it.

 Tennis coach, Chris Proud will be teaching Year Four tennis at Walton Tennis Club.
-This will be supported by Mrs Ennis and Mrs Barker.
+This will be supported by Mrs Ennis.
 This is a great opportunity for the children and they will learn both skills and improve fitness levels.
 As well as tennis, the children will be taking part in fundamental skills:

 Stability, locomotion and object control are the three foundations of fundamental movement knowledge.
 They need to become automatic so that students can move without having to think about it, much the same as decoding while reading needs to be automatic before ﬂuency and comprehension is possible.
 Without mastery of fundamental movement knowledge, students will have little working memory to think about strategy and tactics, key components of physical education.
 Fundamental movement begins as generic knowledge then develops into sport-speciﬁc knowledge.